Overview of slime molds

 Management of slime molds

 Control measures are not usually necessary.
-If desired, slime mold can be removing by raking, sweeping with a broom, spraying with stream of water, or mowing.
+If desired, slime mold can be removed by raking, sweeping with a broom or mowing.
+However, it is possible that the slime mold will reappear under humid and war conditions.

 Further information about slime molds